KenyaChauche/subreddit-classification/README.md

 ### The Data Science Process

 **Problem Statement**
-- Is it clear what the student plans to do?
+- Is it clear what the goal of the project is?
 - What type of model will be developed?
 - How will success be evaluated?
 - Is the scope of the project appropriate?
 - Is it clear who cares about this or why this is important to investigate?
 - Does the student consider the audience and the primary and secondary stakeholders?

 **Data Collection**
+- Was enough data gathered to generate a significant result?
+- Was data collected that was useful and relevant to the project?
+- Could a pipeline have been set up to automate collection and storage of the data?
+- Was thought given to server recieving the requests such as considering number of requests per second?

 **Data Cleaning and EDA**
-- Are missing values imputed appropriately?
+- Are missing values imputed/handled appropriately?
 - Are distributions examined and described?
 - Are outliers identified and addressed?
 - Are appropriate summary statistics provided?
 - Are steps taken during data cleaning and EDA framed appropriately?
 - Does the student address whether or not they are likely to be able to answer their problem statement with the provided data given what they've discovered during EDA?

 **Preprocessing and Modeling**
 - Are categorical variables one-hot encoded?
-- Does the student investigate or manufacture features with linear relationships to the target?
-- Have the data been scaled appropriately?
+- Is text vectorized and rooted?
 - Does the student properly split and/or sample the data for validation/training purposes?
-- Does the student utilize feature selection to remove noisy or multi-collinear features?
+- Does the student utilize feature selection to remove noisy features?
-- Does the student test and evaluate a variety of models to identify a production algorithm (**AT MINIMUM:** linear regression, lasso, and ridge)?
+- Does the student test and evaluate a variety of models to identify a production algorithm (**AT MINIMUM:** KNN, LogReg and RandomForest)?
 - Does the student defend their choice of production model relevant to the data at hand and the problem?
 - Does the student explain how the model works and evaluate its performance successes/downfalls?

 **Evaluation and Conceptual Understanding**
 - Does the student accurately identify and explain the baseline score?